chenyuheng/Yunying-HTTP-Server/README.md

 Yunying utilizes four types of threads in its architecture:
 * Main thread: The entrance and control thread for the server.
 * Listener thread: Listens for connections from clients and allocate them to worker threads via epoll instances.
 * Worker threads: Could have multiple worker threads.
-They interact with clients via connections, parse and craft HTTP requests and responses; using cache to get conntents from either upstream server or the disk.
+They interact with clients via connections, parse and craft HTTP requests and responses; using cache to get contents from either upstream server or the disk.
 * Cache cleaning thread: Free up expired cache items from memory periodically.

 Below diagram shows the thread model of Yunying, note that Cache is not belong to any thread, it's a piece of memory that all worker threads and cache cleaning thread can access.

 <img src="docs/thread_model.svg">

-### Some Objedct-Oriented Design Practices
+### Some Object-Oriented Design Practices
 Singleton Pattern: The `Conf` instance and the `Metrics` instance are implemented as singletons.
 This design enables effortless access to configurations or the ability to record metrics from anywhere in the program by obtaining the instances easily.

 Abstract Class: The `Origin` class serves as an abstract class representing the content origin.
 It can be specialized into either `UpstreamOrigin` or `StaticFileOrigin`.
 The abstract class defines two pure virtual methods: